 Tropical timber flooring: easy to choose for warmer climates – here’s what makes it different

 Generally, as a starting point, timber flooring will go best in warm tropical environments.
 The humidity of those environments can leave carpets and other fibrous floorings susceptible to mould.
 Timber, on the other hand, is easier to treat against mould, and easier to recondition if any deterioration does occur.
 But that doesn’t mean other options simply won’t work in humid environments.
-In fact, there are some fibrous flooring materials purpose build for easy cleaning, and robust durability.
+In fact, there are some fibrous flooring materials purposely built for easy cleaning and robust durability.
 So if you can’t go past the soft feeling of carpets or rugs underfoot, rest assured there are plenty of options for you!

 Carpets for the cold – is it better to choose carpet flooring than hard flooring in cold climates?